-- Small farmers, field workers, millers and bakers were the main occupations of the population in - There were around a 100 windmills and 12 watermills in the area, built to supply Lisbon and eventually serving the local population as well.
-Most of these mills go back to the
+Small farmers, field workers, millers and bakers were the main occupations of the population in Amadora in the 19th and 18th centuries.

+There were around a 100 windmills and 12 watermills in the area, built to supply Lisbon and eventually serving the local population as well.
+Most of these mills go back to the 18th century.

-The territory of today's Amadora was one of the areas with the highest number of windmills in the region surrounding Lisbon: there are 42 ruins left.
+The territory of today's Amadora was one of the areas with a large number of windmills in the region surrounding Lisbon: there are 42 ruins left.

-In 1887, with the inauguration of the Amadora train station, the wheat fields were replaced by urban agglomerations.
+In 1887, with the inauguration of the Amadora train station, the territory started to transform itself.